What Happens with Taxes When You Close a Business?

 The next step is to file dissolution documents to dissolve your business legally.
 Failing to do this will legally keep your business open, exposing you to future legal and tax filing requirements.
 Cancel any licenses, permits, and registrations that the business may have.
 During this time, start the liquidation of business assets and pay final wages.
 Ensure that you follow any applicable labor laws.
 This will typically include issuing final payroll and employment tax returns.

 Notify the IRS of the business dissolution and cancel your Employer Identification Number (EIN).
 The state and IRS will not approve your business cancellation until you satisfy your tax liability.
 Because of this, you will need to confirm that your outstanding tax debts are paid before you submit your request.
-This typically means waiting until you file your final income tax return.
+This typically means waiting until you file your final federal income tax return.

-Once you finish closing your business, keep all of your records.
-You will need to keep operating documents, tax records, and employment records.
-Depending on the type of records, you may be required to keep them for the next three to seven years.
-Gair explains the importance of keeping the records from a closed business.“The general rule is that you’d want to keep your records for a minimum of three years.
+Gair explains the importance of keeping the records from a closed business.
+“The general rule is that you’d want to keep your records for a minimum of three years.
 If there’s been a gross underreporting, the IRS has the ability to go back six years.
 I would generally tell people to keep them for about seven years as a good general rule.”

-Common Mistakes to Avoid When Closing a Business
+Common Mistakes To Avoid When Closing a Business

 Small business owners commonly commit the same mistakes when closing down their businesses.
 One of which is ignoring or neglecting their outstanding debts and tax liabilities.
 Just because you close the business does not mean these financial responsibilities go away.